Lesson 1: Durable solutions

 - How can people be transported safely to a third country?

 - Are there any options for people to be repatriated eventually?
-(Why did they flee?
+(Consider the reasons they might be leaving.
 Are there political, cultural or religious factors that would endanger them if they returned?)